 Process reception centre

-Unaccompanied minors aged between 15 and 17 get accommodation in a special process reception centre for amv (pol-amv) after their arrival in the Netherlands.
+Unaccompanied minors get accommodation in a special process reception centre for amv (pol-amv) after their arrival in the Netherlands.
 Just like the adult asylum seekers, they go through the rest and preparation period and the General Asylum Procedure (AA).
 During this period, they receive support from the Dutch Council for Refugees and their youth protection officer from the Stichting Nidos.
-They stay here for 7 to 10 weeks.
+They stay here during the General Asylum Procedure.

 After completing the AA, the amv who have received a residence permit will be taken care of by the Nidos as soon as possible.
 Young people, who do not have a permit after completing the AA, are placed in a small housing facility under the responsibility of the COA.